ivynyayieka/education_cost/README.md

 I collected data via the [Glovo app](https://glovoapp.com/) on the cost of items in Nairobi's most popular supermarkets compared to the cost government statistics assigned them on the KNBS website.

 <h2>How I analysed cost of cooking fuel and electricity</h2>
 I got the government data for cooking fuel and electricity over the years.
 I then divided it by data on minimum wage over the years to get the trend.
+Minimum wage data is from [Trading Economics](https://tradingeconomics.com/kenya/minimum-wages)

 <h2>Data sources</h2>
 Kenya National Bureau of Statistics

 Glovo app
+Trading Economics
 Tech: #Python, #R, #Datawrapper, #Canva, #HTML, #CSS